 - Senior Fellows: The stipend amount for Senior Fellows will be based on the rate for Fellows plus a factor for years of experience after the receipt of the graduate degree.

-- Junior Fellows: The stipend rates for Junior Fellows will start at $46,745, which is the equivalent to GS Grade 8, Step 1 established by OPM.
+- Junior Fellows: The stipend rates for Junior Fellows will start at $47,684.
 The stipend rates for matriculated undergraduates will be competitive with other summer programs.

 An increase of the stipend amount may be offered during the second-year of the appointment.
 The increase will be determined based on the Fellowship level and availability of funds.
 Stipend payments will be made monthly via electronic funds transfer into a single financial account.